AkhilDara/Getting_and_cleaning_data_project/Codebook.md

 This code book summarizes the data in tidy_dataset.txt
 ##Identifiers
-Subject - ID of the test subject activity - Type of activity performed when the corresponding measurements were taken
+Subject - ID of the test subject
+Activity - Type of activity performed when the corresponding measurements were taken
 ##Measurements
 1. mean_of_tBodyAcc.std...X
 2. mean_of_tBodyAcc.std...Y